-- 1. Align and place the fan on the palm-rest and keyboard assembly. - 2.
-Replace the two screws (M2x2) that secure the fan to the palm-rest and keyboard assembly. - 3.
-Route the I/O-board cable through the routing guides on the fan. - 4.
-Connect the fan cable to the system board. - 5.
-Connect the I/O-board cable to the system board and close the latch. - 6.
-Adhere the tape that secures the I/O-board cable to the system board. - 7.
-Adhere the mylar that covers the fan cable.
+- 1. Place the fan on the palm-rest and keyboard assembly. - 2.
+Align the screw holes on the fan with the screw holes on the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x2) that secure the fan to the palm-rest and keyboard assembly. - 4.
+Route the I/O-board cable through the routing guides on the fan. - 5.
+Connect the fan cable to the system board. - 6.
+Connect the I/O-board cable to the system board and close the latch. - 7.
+Adhere the tape that secures the I/O-board cable to the system board.

+8. Adhere the mylar that covers the fan cable.